Joe’s Blog: Glaze is the main issue today (THU-2/16)

 You can see that clearly on the sounding this morning from the balloon launch at Topeka.

-As the balloon goes up it measures various weather parameters including temperatures, dew points and b tracking it…winds.
+As the balloon goes up it measures various weather parameters including temperatures, dew points and winds.
 These are plotted on a chart in degrees Celsius.

+On the far left are the millibar levels… for example 700 mb is roughly 10,000 feet up.
+A key layer for snowflakes to form.
+See how the air is dry there?
+This is the result of a dry slot that moved into the region this morning.

 Freezing mist and freezing drizzle.

-Farther north into northern MO…the air is more saturated in the snow flake forming part of the atmosphere…hence this…in Maryville.
+Farther north into northern MO…the air is more saturated in the snow flake forming part of the atmosphere… hence this scene in Maryville.

 Big difference up there compared to down here which was the expectation.